-Task 1 Task 2 Task 3 Task 4 Task Weighting 20% 25% 25% 0% 30% Week Due Term 4 Week 9 Term 1 Week 8 Term 2 Week 9 Term 3 Week 3/4 Term 3 Week 6 Task Type Topic Test (Open Book) Assignment Topic Test Final Exam Assignment Outcomes Assessed MS1-12- 3,4,5,9,10 MS1-12-3,8,9,10 MS1-12-5,9,10 MS1-12-1 - MS1-12- 10 MS11-1 - MS11-10 MS1-12-2, MS1- 12-7, MS1-12-9, MS1-12-10 Weighting Understanding, Fluency and Communicating 10% 10% 15% 0% 15% 50% Problem Solving, Reasoning and Justification 10% 15% 10% 0% 15% 50% Total 20% 25% 25% 0% 30% 100%
+Task 1 Task 2 Task 3 Task 4 Task Weighting 20% 25% 25% 30% Week Due Term 4 Week 8 Term 1 Week 9 Term 2 Week 5 Term 3 Week 3/4 Term 3 Week 6 Task Type Topic Test (Open Book) Assignment Investigation Trial HSC Examination Assignment Outcomes Assessed MS1-12- 3,4,5,9,10 MS1-12- 3,8,9,10 MS1-12-5,9,10 MS1-12- 2,7,9,10 Component Br eakdown Weighting Understanding, Fluency and Communicating 10 10 15 15 50% Problem Solving, Reasoning and Justification 10 15 10 15 50% Total 20% 25% 25% 30% 100%

-\ Note: The examination will be based on the Mathematics Standard 1 Year 12 course and will focus on the course objectives and Year 12 outcomes.
-The Mathematics Standard Year 11 course content notated by in the syllabus will be assumed knowledge for this examination and may be examined.
-The final examination is an optional exam for those students who are seeking this course to count towards their ATAR and are planning on completing the optional HSC exam.
+The examination will be based on the Mathematics Standard 1 Year 12 course and will focus on the course objectives and Year 12 outcomes.
+The Mathematics Standard Year 11 course content in the syllabus will be assumed knowledge for this examination and may be examined.

-MS1-12-1 Uses algebraic and graphical techniques to evaluate and construct arguments in a range of familiar and unfamiliar contexts MS1-12-2 Analyses representations of data in order to make predictions and draw conclusions MS1-12-3 Interprets the results of measurements and calculations and makes judgements about their reasonableness MS1-12-4 Analyses simple two-dimensional and three-dimensional models to solve practical problems MS1-12-5 Makes informed decisions about financial situations likely to be encountered post-school MS1-12-6 Represents the relationships between changing quantities in algebraic and graphical forms MS1-12-7 Solves problems requiring statistical processes MS1-12-8 Applies network techniques to solve network problems MS1-12-9 Chooses and uses appropriate technology effectively and recognizes appropriate times for such use MS1-12-10 Uses mathematical argument and reasoning to evaluate conclusions, communicating a position clearly to others
+- MS1-12-1 Uses algebraic and graphical techniques to evaluate and construct arguments in a range of familiar and unfamiliar contexts - MS1-12-2 Analyses representations of data in order to make predictions and draw conclusions - MS1-12-3 Interprets the results of measurements and calculations and makes judgements about their reasonableness - MS1-12-4 Analyses simple two-dimensional and three-dimensional models to solve practical problems - MS1-12-5 Makes informed decisions about financial situations likely to be encountered post-school - MS1-12-6 Represents the relationships between changing quantities in algebraic and graphical forms - MS1-12-7 Solves problems requiring statistical processes - MS1-12-8 Applies network techniques to solve network problems - MS1-12-9 Chooses and uses appropriate technology effectively and recognizes appropriate times for such use - MS1-12-10 Uses mathematical argument and reasoning to evaluate conclusions, communicating a position clearly to others